vkovic/laravel-settings/README.md

 ];
 ```

-Run migrations to create table which will be used to store our metadata:
+Run migrations to create table which will be used to store our settings:

 ```bash
 php artisan migrate
 ```

-### With facade
+### Facade

-If you want to use facade (e.g. `Meta::set('foo', 'bar')`) for more intuitive coding, no problem, just register facade in app config file:
+Register facade in app config file:

 ```php
 // File: config/app.php